mkinney/tower-vagrant/readme.txt

   Using VMware Fusion Professional Version 10.0.1 (6754183).
 - vagrant for vmware_fusion is installed and licensed Using vagrant 1.9.7.
+- (optional) you have python virtual environment installed

 This is not a fully-baked Ansible tower repo.
 It's enough to get it installed.